Timdawson264/simple-image-builder/README.md

 # Installing

-The pre built manifests will deploy the opeartator to the namespace `simple-image-builder-operator`
+The pre built manifests will deploy the operator to the namespace `simple-image-builder-operator`

 `kubectl apply -f https://raw.githubusercontent.com/Timdawson264/simple-image-builder/main/rendered-manifest.yaml`